Unraveling Syntax: Language Modeling and the Substructure of Grammars: Subgrammars and Improving Optimization

-Why are the pretrained models more ``aligned" to one another (that is, represent sequences more similarly)?
-To probe this, we compare the representational similarity of the top quantile of seeds via cosine similarity of embeddings of three types of sequences: (i) sequences consisting solely of the subgrammar, (ii) sequences with no occurrence of the subgrammar, and (iii) sequences with both the subgrammar and other subsequences.
+Why do pretrained models exhibit higher representational similarity across seeds?
+To probe this, we compare the representational similarity of the top quartile of seeds via cosine similarity of embeddings of three types of sequences: (i) sequences consisting solely of the subgrammar, (ii) sequences with no occurrence of the subgrammar, and (iii) sequences with both the subgrammar and other subsequences.
 We also compute (iv) the similarity between embedded pairs of a subgrammar sequence and a subgrammar-free sequence.
 For (i) and (ii), the attention-layers of pretrained models cluster subgrammar sequences (resp. no subgrammar sequences) significantly closer together than directly-trained models.
 This suggests that substructures learned during pretraining are retained after exposure to the full grammar.
-Finally, the gap between (iv) and (i), and between (iv) and (ii) is greater in pretrained models, suggesting pretrained models are better at internally segregating sequences with and without subgrammar subsequences (Table~\ref{tab:cos_sim}).
+Finally, the gap between (iv) and (i), and between (iv) and (ii) is greater in pretrained models, suggesting pretrained models are better at internally segregating sequences with and without subgrammar subsequences (Table~\ref{tab:cos_sim} in Appendix \ref{subseq:pretraining_results}).

 Our experiments are not exhaustive, and we leave open the question of \emph{how to train a model to consistently converge to the best optima}, given the rather strong prior of the subgrammar structure of the target CFG.
 Too little pretraining may not provide a strong enough inductive bias, while too much may over-specialize the model to the subgrammar and hinder transfer.
 This trade-off mirrors classical insights from curriculum learning, where an optimal “window” of pretraining exposure exists \citep{bengio2009, weinshall2018curriculum}.